What is Chainsaw Bar Oil and When to Use it?

 Why Do Chainsaws Lose Oil?

-Chainsaw bar oil lubricates the fast spinning chain between the bar guide.
+Chainsaw bar oil lubricates the fast-spinning chain between the bar guide.
 This is a high revolution and harsh environment.
 During each rotation, a small amount of oil is lost as droplets or mist as it sticks to the chain and is flung into the environment.
 Selecting the correct oil so that it is more likely to stick to the bar/chain is the best option for reducing oil sling (or leakage).

 Conclusion

-I hope this guide has explained to you what bar oil is and how important it is for the performance and longevity of your chainsaw.
+I hope this guide has explained what bar oil is and how important it is for the performance and longevity of your chainsaw.
 If you are looking for more information, this article by Garden Tool Expert adds more detail.

 Maintaining your equipment is the best way to increase its durability and get the most value for money out of your gear.
 I have also put together a guide to the most affordable chainsaws on the market if you haven’t made a purchase yet.